techygrrrl/sf6vid/USAGE.md

 Available Commands:
-  censor      Censor the player information in a video help        Help about any command
+  censor      Censor the player information in a video help        Help about any command trim        Trim the video for the provided start and/or end times

 Flags:
   -h, --help      help for sf6vid